swimlane/angular-data-table/README.md

 or Github download or clone of course!

-#### Run Demo
+#### Run Demos

 Ensure you have the latest NPM and JSPM installed globally.
+If you don't already have JSPM installed run: `npm install jspm -g`.

 - `npm install`
 - `gulp watch serve`
 - Open your browser to `http://localhost:9000`

+Website and docs coming soon, in the meantime, 'View Source' is your friend ;)!

 #### Build